• Skip to main content

 You see back in the late 19th century there was a type of rum that is extinct today called London dockside rum.

-Well, the geniuses at the Dead Rabbit decided to try and revive this long dead spirt, by combining three rums that are available: Cruzan Blackstrap, Smith and Cross, and Banks 7.
+Well, the geniuses at the Dead Rabbit decided to try and revive this long-dead spirt, by combining three rums that are available: Cruzan Blackstrap, Smith and Cross, and Banks 7.

-They combine equal parts of of each to create their nod to the London Dockside style of rum.
+They combine equal parts of each to create their nod to the London Dockside style of rum.

 I used that as my starting point for this cocktail (hence the name, The Dockside).